p-racoon/ubuntu-portfolio-v2/README.md

 This project is being created as Personal Portfolio to showcase my skills as a Web Developer.
 It is being developed as a part of Pesto Tech's 1st month's curriculum.
 Hope to learn new things on the way. :)

+Click here to see a live version: https://p-racoon.github.io/ubuntu-portfolio-v2/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts